 You should know by experience how your dog reacts to trips in the car.
 If they often become anxious, consider packing their crate and having them ride secured.
 If space is an issue, look into purchasing a seatbelt for your dog.
 Many are as simple as connecting them to your dog’s collar.

 5 Tips to Prepare for Moving with Your Dog

 Contact Your Vet

 If you’re moving out of close proximity, inform your veterinarian to access your dog’s medical records and list of potential prescriptions.
 This will help keep you up to date on your dog’s vaccinations and help a new veterinary practice to pick up where your last one left off.
 Also, feel free to ask if they have any recommendations for vets in your new neighborhood.

 Check the Local Laws

-Before moving, check the local laws of the town you and your pet are moving to.
+Before moving, check the local laws of the new address you and your pet are moving to.
 We advise you to find out if you need a new dog license, what the leash laws look like and if certain breeds are banned in particular places throughout town.
 This will likely save you time and trouble as you are settling into your new home.